MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/44-fizzbuzz/README.md

 I can start writing code in the `main.rs` file, located inside the `src` directory.

 I then document myself on what a FizzBuzz program is, and how it works.
-I've already programmed a FizzBuzz program before, but it's always good to have a description of what the program should do.
+Furthermore, I've already programmed a FizzBuzz program before, but it's always good to have a description of what the program should do.

 According to [this](https://wikipedia.org/wiki/Fizz_Buzz) Wikipedia article, FizzBuzz is a game for children to learn about counting.
 The rules are simple: